-Keep an eye on your bank statement too.
-If there’s something you don’t recognise, contact your bank.
+Regularly check your bank statements for anything unusual and if you spot something you don’t recognise, contact your bank.

-If you’re applying for a loan or a benefit for the first time, there’s a chance you might be refused if some has stolen your identity.
+If you’re applying for a loan or a benefit for the first time, there’s a chance you might be refused if someone has stolen your identity.

-Keep an eye out for anyone standing near to the machine, or looking suspicious.
+If you’re taking money out of a cash machine, keep an eye out for anyone standing near to your or the machine, or looking suspicious.

 Once you’ve finished using the machine, put your cash and card away.

 If money is stolen from my bank account will I get it back?

 If money is taken from your bank account, your bank should refund this to you if it was stolen through fraud or identity theft.

 It should do this as soon as possible after you report the problem.